Your Consumer Credit Rights

 The following is prohibited under the Collections Agencies Act:

 - Harassing language or treatment – The collector may not contact you in an abusive manner.
 They may not call on Sunday, early in the morning, in the middle of the night, or during statutory holidays.

-- Withhold information – The collector must send you a document in writing that lets you know about the debt they wish to collect.
+- Withhold information – They must send a document that lets you know about the debt they wish to collect.

 - Contact friends, family or co-workers – The collector must deal directly with you.
-A relative, friend or co-worker can only be contacted regarding the debt if the person is a co-signer or co-borrower on the account.
+Colletors can only contact a relative, friend, or co-worker if he or she is a co-signer or co-borrower on the account.

 - Legal action without notification – A collector may not pursue legal action against you to collect debt without notifying you in writing first.